Skip to contents

 Note: This is the most up-to-date demo.
 Its version published in Imaging Neuroscience (2024) 2: 1–14 no longer applies since the v1.3.0 fixes made to the TFCE_vertex_analysis_mixed() function (see our updates page for details).

-The demo data (218 MB) required to run the package demos can be downloaded from the package’s github repository with the following function:
+The demo data (~216 MB) required to run the example analysis, and can be downloaded from the package’s github repository with the following function:

 #This will save the demo_data directory in a temporary directory (tempdir(), but you can change it to your own path)